WordPress/gutenberg/docs/data/data-core-edit-post.md

  * name: Sidebar name to be opened.

 ### closeGeneralSidebar

 Returns an action object signalling that the user closed the sidebar.

+### openModal

+Returns an action object used in signalling that the user opened an editor sidebar.

+*Parameters*

+ * name: A string that uniquely identifies the modal.

+### closeModal

+Returns an action object signalling that the user closed the sidebar.